ThePeej/prayers-rails-app/README.md

 #### A Sinatra Portfolio Project for Flatiron School
 ---

 The project is a simple CRUD app that allows a user to create, read, update, and destroy prayers posted on the app.
-Users are able to create groups and comment on prayers.
-This project is built with the intent to eventually deploy a fully functioning social website.
+Users are able to create groups and comment on prayers and groups.
+Users can also peruse a collection of prayers found throughout the Bible.

 ## Functionality Overview:
 	- User will have many groups, and many prayers.